-In 2010, the City completed [A Vision Plan for 84th Street](#) (Vision 84), which included an extensive public process and the adoption of a master plan identifying the vision for 84th Street as the creation of a downtown for the community.
+In 2010, the City completed A Vision Plan for 84th Street (Vision 84), which included an extensive public process and the adoption of a master plan identifying the vision for 84th Street as the creation of a downtown for the community.
 "The 84th Street corridor will be the central city core, with a memorable and distinct identity, a vibrant mix of land uses, a sense of community and a high quality of life for residents."

-Principle #3 of the plan - Attract people to the 84th street corridor - outlined a number of goals for the improvement of the 84th Street corridor including streetscape-related aspects centering on aesthetics and pedestrian safety.
+Principle #3 of the plan - Attract people to the 84th street corridor - outlines a number of goals for the improvement of the 84th Street corridor including streetscape-related aspects centering on aesthetics and pedestrian safety.

-On July 5, 2017, the City Council approved the selection of Design Workshop to conduct the development of the 84th Streetscape Schematic Plan.
+On July 5, 2017, the City Council approved the selection of Design Workshop to conduct the development of the 84th Street Streetscape Schematic Design.

-After a successful public input process that included a steering committee, public input meetings, comment cards, a webpage, social media, and two online surveys, a draft plan was developed.
-Attached is the final draft of the plan for your review and recommendation to the City Council.
+After a successful public input process that included a steering committee, public input meetings, comment cards, a webpage, social media, and two online surveys, a draft schematic plan was developed.

+On August 16, 2018 the Planning Commission reviewed the schematic plan and voted to recommend approval to the City Council.